SpiderOak/flow-irc-gateway/README.md

 - `irc-ports`: IRC listen ports (a list separated by comma or whitespace)
 - `daemon`: Fork and become a daemon.

-See a sample configuration file under: `config/config.example.cfg`
+See a sample configuration file under [config/config.example.cfg](config/config.example.cfg).

 ## IRC Clients Configuration and Commands